trev155/nlp_fun/README.md

 The dataset includes data from the US and the UK.

-Point of this is to dabble into analyzing data.
+Point of this is to dabble with working with datasets.

+This is purely for personal learning / enjoyment.

 ## Run
 Uses python3.
 Have to install these packages: wordcloud, nltk